UK Native Plant Garden | British Wildflower & Wildlife Gardens

 Sun: Full sun to part shade

-Water: Low to moderate - extremely tough and adaptable
+Water: Low to moderate — extremely adaptable

 Dog Rose